- What counts as property?

 What options are available to me?

 There are a number of options you may want to consider and it is essential that you obtain independent financial advice.
+You could try the Society of Later Life Advisers (SOLLA).
 It is important for you to make this decision at the earliest opportunity because you will be expected to have made arrangements by the end of the disregard period.

 What if I do not want to sell my property?